elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Full Width Meters

-To stack progress-controls vertically and apply full width, we included a helper-class 'full' in the `sdpi.css`, which will produce full-width controls:
+To stack progress-controls vertically and apply full width, we included a helper-class `full` in the `sdpi.css`, which will produce full-width controls:

 ![Full Width Meters](<./docs/image (30).png>)